 Leave to cool.
 Scoop out the firm flesh and blitz in a blender until smooth.
 There should be no residual liquid.
 If there is, drain this off or pat dry with kitchen paper.

-Once you've made the Pumpkin Puree, follow the rest of the baking instructions for these Pumpkin Muffins, on the recipe card.
+Once you've made the Fresh Pumpkin Puree, follow the rest of the baking instructions for this Pumpkin Muffin Recipe, on the recipe card.
 This amount of batter will make approx 12 - 14 Muffins, depending on the size of the baking cases.
 Don't overfill the cases or the batter will run over the sides.

 The pumpkin puree adds a lot of moisture to these muffins.
 In fact, they taste even better the next day.
 This means you can make them a day in advance.
 You could leave adding the drizzle until the next day.

 Adding Speculaas spice really packs a punch.
 But you can adjust the amounts to suit your taste.

 - This recipe is only for using fresh pumpkin.
 If you choose to use tinned pumpkin, you may need to remove any residual liquid as this will affect the outcome of the recipe.